SolarSpore/LARRY---kiosk-robot/README.md

 # Larry the Screensaver

 Larry is a sleeping robot screensaver built in a single HTML file.
-He drifts around the screen to prevent burn-in, breathes slowly, and occasionally opens his cybernetic eyes to run a retinal scan.
+He drifts around the screen to prevent burn-in, sensors move slowly, and he occasionally uses his cybernetic eyes to run a retinal scan.
 Tap anywhere to wake him and return to your dashboard.

 He was built for a Raspberry Pi 5 running a Home Assistant kiosk on a 10.1" touchscreen, but he'll run in any modern browser on any screen size.